rochellelewis/creepy-octo-meow-react/README.md

 };
 ```
 ## Add React Router To The project
-1. Create a new Component called Home in `/app/src/pages`
+1. Create a new Component file called **Home.js** in `/app/src/pages`
-2. Add the content below to the file
+2. Add the content below to the file:
 ```
 import React from "react"